-- closing the position before the expiry date may cause a loss if the option premium received upon the time of closing is less than what was charged as a premium when the option was bought - the market value of options is determined by the evolution of the spot exchange rate, the interest rate levels of the two currencies for the given tenor and their difference, the number of days remaining until the expiry of the transaction, and the evolution of market volatility.
-The drop in market liquidity could lead to a bid-offer spread widening, which could also affect the market value of the position negatively. - chapter I/b. entitled "Risk Factors" of "K&H Treasury Handbook of Market Risk Management" lists those risks that do not originate exclusively from the nature of the product described here, but rather, from other factors.
+- closing the position before the expiry date may cause a loss if the option premium received upon the time of closing is less than what was charged as a premium when the option was bought - the market value of options is determined by the evolution of the spot exchange rate, the interest rate levels of the two currencies for the given tenor, the difference between the interest rates for the given tenor, the number of days remaining until the expiry of the transaction, and the evolution of market volatility.
+The drop in market liquidity could lead to a bid-offer spread widening, which could also affect the market value of the position negatively. - chapter I/b entitled "Risk Factors" of "K&H Treasury Handbook of Market Risk Management" lists those risks that do not originate exclusively from the nature of the product described here, but rather, from other factors.